ramla199/Terminal-Coursework-Week1/MyDocuments/Quiz/QUIZ.md

 - [ ] The terminal is an interface that allows you to access the command line
 - [ ] It can be much faster to complete some tasks using a Terminal than with a GUI
 - [ ] You have access to many more commands and scripts on the Terminal than with a GUI
-- [ ] The terminal gives you more powers/privileges to complete tasks than a GUI
+- [ x ] The terminal gives you more powers/privileges to complete tasks than a GUI

 **What is the correct way to move to a directory called "Projects"?**

-- [ ] cd Projects
+- [ x ] cd Projects
 - [ ] mv Projects
 - [ ] cd ..Projects
 - [ ] mv ..

 **What is the correct way to move up a directory?**

-- [ ] cd ..
+- [ x ] cd ..
 - [ ] cd ~
 - [ ] mv ..
 - [ ] cd ./